CJK Unified Ideographs: U+4039

 The character U+4039 (䀹) was a unification of two different characters (one with jiā 夾 phonetic and one with shǎn 㚒 phonetic) until Unicode 5.0.
 However, they were lexically different characters that should not have been unified; they have different pronunciations and different meanings.

 The proposal of disunification of U+4039 was accepted for Unicode 5.1, encoding a new character at U+9FC3 (鿃) to represent shǎn.

 Other 3 glyphs in Extension B

 In CJK Unified Ideographs Extension B, some characters were incorrectly unified with others.
 These characters include U+2017B (𠅻), U+204AF (𠒯) and U+24CB2 (𤲲).
-The first two characters contained a wrong unification of Chinese Mainland and Vietnamese source of their glyph, while the last one unifies the Chinese Mainland and Taiwanese ones.
+The first two characters contained a wrong unification of Chinese and Vietnamese source of their glyph, while the last one unifies the Chinese and Taiwanese ones.

 The glyphs for U+2017B (𠅻) and U+204AF (𠒯) were corrected in version 10.0, and the erroneous UCS2003 source glyph U+24CB2 (𤲲) was removed in version 13.0.